 - After 4 to 5 minutes, add the milk to the pan and continue to cook.

-- Add sugar and cardamom powder and simmer till the sabudana have cooked well for about 20 to 25 minutes on a low to medium flame.
+- Add sugar and green cardamom powder and simmer till the sabudana have cooked well and softened – for about 20 to 25 minutes on a low to medium heat.

 - Keep on stirring often so that the kheer or the cooked sabudana does not stick to the bottom of the pan.

-- Switch off the heat and add cashews and raisins.
+- Turn off the heat and add cashews and raisins.
+Do a taste test and add more sugar if the kheer has a less sweet taste.

 Notes

-- Soaking: You can choose to soak sabudana in water for 2 to 3 hours.
+- Soaking: You can opt to soak sabudana in water for 2 to 3 hours.
 Soaking sabudana reduces the cooking time of the kheer.

 - Cooked sabudana texture: Sabudana should be soft, slightly sticky, and look translucent after they have been cooked really well.
 They should not be hard or dense.